organisciak/dissertation/document/4_posterior.md

    It is simple, and helps us avoid confounding the focus on crowd contributions.
  * Since the primary form of Pinterest document is a human reaction to a web document, the user contributions on the site may have possible future use for web retrieval.

-Finally, Pinterest is simply interesting.
+Finally, Pinterest is an interesting but understudied website.
-Demographically there is a female skew <!--TODO1 cite-->, interesting precisely because of the various features or designs that have allowed it to counter-balance the typical male-heavy community demographic.
+Demographically there is a female skew, interesting precisely it counter-balance the typical male-heavy community demographic.

 ### Data